Ahmad Moghrabi

 Coming through the youth system, Moghrabi began his senior career with Nejmeh in 2003 as a midfielder, and moved to Tripoli in 2013, with whom he retired.
 He also had a short stint with Omani club Sohar in 2018.

 Club career

 Moghrabi began his youth career with Nejmeh on 1 September 1999.

 On 3 October 2018, Moghrabi moved to Oman Professional League side Sohar.
 He terminated his contract with the club on 3 December, citing family reasons.
 He returned to Tripoli in the Lebanese Premier League, and announced his retirement in August 2022.

+Personal life

+Ahmad's brother, Akram, is also a footballer.